-Keep in mind that renaming the XML file is a separate thing from changing the operating name of the business adapter itself (for which, see Renaming a Business Adapter on page 329).
+Keep in mind that renaming the XML file is a separate thing from changing the operating name of the business adapter itself (for which, see Renaming a Business Adapter).

 Closing Business Adapters (and the Business Adapter Studio)

 Look in the File menu.